Columpio/RInGen/README.md

 ### `-t`, `--timelimit`
 Time limit for the specified `--solver`, in seconds (default `300`).

+### `-f`, `--force`
+Force transformed file generation.
+If omitted, no transformation will be performed if other transformed file already exist in the output directory.

 ## Examples
 ### Convert benchmarks from `DIRECTORY` into Horn clauses
 `~/RInGen$ dotnet bin/Release/net5.0/RInGen.dll transform /FULL/PATH/TO/DIRECTORY`